Selcuk Yorgancioglu

-Yorgancıoğlu served on TÜSIAD (Turkish Industrialists’ and Businessmen’s Association) for 12 years including serving as a stand-in board member.
+Yorgancıoğlu served on TÜSIAD (Turkish Industrialists' and Businessmen's Association) for 12 years including serving as a stand-in board member.
 He sat on the board of Endeavor (non-profit) Turkey, a global non-profit organisation for fostering entrepreneurship.
-During 2012-13, Yorgancioglu served as a World Economic Forum Global Agenda Council member for entrepreneurship.
+During 2012–2013, Yorgancioglu served as a World Economic Forum Global Agenda Council member for entrepreneurship.
 Yorgancioglu is currently a mentor for the Women on Board Foundation, a mentoring program for empowering female executives.

 Background

-Selcuk Yorgancioglu was born in 1967 in Izmir, Turkey where he attended high school in Bornova Anadolu Lisesi.
+Selcuk Yorgancioglu was born in 1967 in İzmir, Turkey where he attended high school in Bornova Anadolu Lisesi.
 He graduated from Istanbul University, Faculty of Economics and has an MBA in Finance from University of New Haven, Connecticut.